Textile industry: environmental impact and regulations

 • Geographical traceability of the 3 main manufacturing stages (weaving, dyeing, assembly/finishing);

-• as well as a warning concerning synthetic fabrics that reject micro-plastic fibers during washing.
+• A warning concerning synthetic fabrics that reject micro-plastic fibers during washing4.

 2. The EU Strategy for Sustainable and Circular Textiles